 Section 2.
-“Association” shall mean and refer to Westlake at Mill Mount, Phase 2 Homeowners’ Association, Inc., a Virginia non-stock corporation, its successors and assigns.
+“Association” shall mean and refer to Westlake at Millmount Homeowners’ Association, Inc., a Virginia nonstock corporation, and its successors and assigns, which Association is the name of the surviving entity resulting from the merger of Westlake at Millmount Homeowners’ Association, Inc. and Westlake at Mill Mount, Phase 2 Homeowners’ Association, Inc..

 Section 3.
 “Board of Directors” shall mean and refer to the Board of Directors of the Association.

 Section 4.
 “Common Area” shall mean and refer to all real or personal property now or hereafter owned by the Association for the common use and enjoyment of the members of the Association, subject to the limitations set forth herein.
-The recordation by Declarant of a subdivision plat, or any other plat or the designation and grant contained herein, recorded by the Declarant in the Clerk’s Office shall constitute the granting by Declarant to the Association of the real and personal property designated as Common Area on such plats, together with nonexclusive easement in common with the Declarant for the use, benefit, and enjoyment of all areas designated as common areas or subject to easements from the use, benefit and enjoyment of all Member and shall also cause such property to be maintained by the Association, irrespective of conveyance of such property to the Association by recorded Deed, provided that Declarant shall have the right to amend, relocate or terminate any such easement or remove or add property comprising the Common Area by recording an amendment to such plat or an amendment or supplement to this Declaration in the Clerk’s Office at any time prior to the termination of the Declarant Control Period.
-The Association shall be obligated to accept as Common Area any property or interest therein conveyed to it by the Declarant and the Declarant shall have the unilateral right to convey Common Area property to the Association through Declarant’s personal property acquired or leased by the Association if said property is so designated.
+The recordation by Declarant of a subdivision plat, or any other plat or the designation and grant contained herein, recorded by the Declarant in the Clerk’s Office shall constitute the granting by Declarant to the Association of the real and personal property designated as Common Area on such plats, together with nonexclusive easement in common with the Declarant for the use, benefit, and enjoyment of all areas designated as common areas or subject to easements from the use, benefit and enjoyment of all Members and shall also cause such property to be maintained by the Association, irrespective of conveyance of such property to the Association by recorded Deed, provided that Declarant shall have the right to amend, relocate or terminate any such easement or remove or add property comprising the Common Area by recording an amendment to such plat or an amendment or supplement to this Declaration in the Clerk’s Office at any time prior to the termination of the Declarant Control Period.
+The Association shall be obligated to accept as Common Area any property or interest therein conveyed to it by the Declarant and the Declarant shall have the unilateral right to convey Common Area property to the Association through Declarant’s recordation of a Deed of Conveyance.
+The term “Common Area” shall also include any personal property acquired or leased by the Association if said property is so designated.
 The Property contains a lake which is owned by the Lots abutting the lake but which is subject to an easement granted by this Declaration for the use, benefit and enjoyment of all Members.

 Section 5.
-“Declarant” shall mean and refer to Three Bridge Investments, LLC, a Virginia limited liability company, its successors and assigns.
+“Declarant” shall mean and refer to Mill Mount Development Corporation, a Virginia corporation, for the Phase 1/West portion of the Property and Three Bridge Investments, LLC, a Virginia limited liability company, for the Phase 2/East portion of the Property..

 Section 6.
-"Declarant Control Period" shall mean and refer to the period of time beginning upon the date that this Declaration is put of record in the Clerk's Office and ending upon the first to occur of either (i) the day after the Declarant has transferred legal and equitable ownership of all of its interest in the Property, as hereafter expanded or contracted as permitted by this Declaration, to parties other than a successor or assign of the Declarant or builders/developers holding title for the purpose of construction and resale, or (ii) fifteen (15) years after the date at which this Declaration is put of record in the Clerk's Office, or (iii) two years after the Declarant ceases to be a Class B Member in accordance with Article III, or (iv) when the Declarant, in its discretion, terminates the Declarant Control Period.
+"Declarant Control Period" shall mean and refer to the period of time beginning upon the date that this Declaration is put of record in the Clerk's Office and ending upon the first to occur of either (i) the day after the Declarant has transferred legal and equitable ownership of all of its interest in the Property, as hereafter expanded or contracted as permitted by this Declaration, to parties other than a successor or assign of the Declarant or builders/developers holding title for the purpose of construction and resale, or (ii) fifteen (15) years after the date at which the Original Declarations were put of record in the Clerk's Office, or (iii) two years after the Declarant ceases to be a Class B Member in accordance with Article III, or (iv) when the Declarant, in its discretion, terminates the Declarant Control Period.